codingmatty/cloudbudget-legacy/README.md

 # Cloud Budget

+# NOTE: This is a legacy project and I am currently re-working from the ground up using ES6 on the backend and whatever frontend framework I feel like ;p

 ## Summary

 Cloud Budget is a Free and Open Source self-hostable budget management tool, inspired by some apps I have tried to use in the past.